 At its October meeting, the NARST Board of Directors approved the slate of officers proposed by the Elections Committee.
 Now it is official; you are a candidate for the NARST President.

-As a president-elect candidate, you have the opportunity to place a statement in the ballot that will help NARST members make informed choices in the election.
-I have attached a copy of last year's statements for your perusal.
-Please send the Executive Director, Helen Schneider Lemay, the text of your statement no later than XX November, 20XX.
+As a president-elect candidate, you have the opportunity to place digital photo and a statement in the ballot that will help NARST members make informed choices in the election.
+I have attached an example of a past statement for your perusal.
+Please send the Executive Director, XXX XXX, the text of your statement no later than XX November, 20XX.

 The first spring 20XX Board meeting has been scheduled for XXX and the second meeting for XXX.
-If elected, you will be expected to attend the following meetings: one prior to the Annual International Conference, one following the Annual International Conference, and one in October.
+If elected, you will be invited to attend the meeting prior to the Annual International Conference.
+You will be expected to attend the meeting immediately following the Annual International Conference, and one in October XXXXX.
 Please plan accordingly.
+There will be additional meetings called by the leadership as necessary through the year.